 Worse still, the whale’s jerking motions resulted in Brancheau’s jaw being fractured, her ear, knee, and arm being dislocated, and her vertebrae and ribs being snapped.
 The coroner also determined that Brancheau’s spinal cord had been severed in the attack, and her scalp was completely removed from her head.

-From the day of Dawn Brancheau’s freak accident, no SeaWorld trainer ever again entered a pool with orcas.
-Shortly after she was buried, SeaWorld enforced the moratorium — which was subsequently permanently enforced by OSHA.
+After Dawn Brancheau’s death, no SeaWorld trainer ever again entered a pool with orcas.
+Shortly after she was buried, SeaWorld re-enforced the moratorium — which was subsequently permanently enforced by OSHA.
 The federal worker safety agency had been trying unsuccessfully for years to get SeaWorld to comply with more rigorous protocols.

 In 2013, the documentary Blackfish was released.
 Focused heavily on the death of Dawn Brancheau, the film also shed light on the treacherous conditions faced by orcas in captivity.